Johnny Marr among those paying tribute to Joan Didion after her death aged 87

 The author, known for her provocative social commentary, was described as an ‘inspiration’ who ‘changed the art of writing’ online.

-The Smiths guitarist Johnny Marr is among those paying tribute to “genius” US writer Joan Didion following her death aged 87.
+The Smiths guitarist Johnny Marr, Hollywood actor Reece Witherspoon and author Roxane Gay are among the thousands of people paying tribute to the “genius” American author and essayist Joan Didion, following her death aged 87.

-The author, known for her provocative social commentary, was described as an “inspiration” who “changed the art of writing” online.
+Didion, known for her provocative social commentary, was described as an “inspiration” who “changed the art of writing”.

 She died from complications from Parkinson’s disease, according to her publisher Penguin Random House which announced her death on Thursday.